xyj-3/lightsync-games/lightsync-games.md

 NOTE: This list is crowdsourced and incomplete, therefore I cannot guarantee its accuracy.
 It is partner to my [list of all profile-supported games in G HUB](https://gist.github.com/xyj-3/9bd31cbe62f5a791483c40d798bad869) (which is complete).

 Also NOTE: If you know of a game that has game-driven lighting that is not on this list, or if you see an error and would like to contribute, please open an issue or pull request.
-Follow the MD formatting and alphabetical ordering if you would like to add a game through pull request.
+Please follow the MD formatting (including adding two spaces at the end of the line) and alphabetical ordering if you would like to add a game through pull request.

 > American Truck Simulator
 > Anthem